tverlaan/open-in-vscode/README.md

 ## Features

   * Opens Bitbucket PR in VS Code
-  * Opens the project in VS code on all other Bitbucket pages
+  * Opens (when in recents) or clones the project in VS code on all other Bitbucket pages
   * Opens "start work" in VS code, from there easily click on the ticket
   * Directly opening related Jira is [pending](https://bitbucket.org/atlassianlabs/atlascode/pull-requests/965)